tidyverse/googlesheets4/README.md

 #> # … with 619 more rows
 ```

+*Note: the only reason we can read a sheet named “gapminder” (the last
+example) is because the account we’re logged in as has a Sheet named
+“gapminder”.*

 See the article [Find and Identify
 Sheets](https://googlesheets4.tidyverse.org/articles/articles/find-identify-sheets.html)
 for more about specifying the Sheet you want to address.
 See the article